bananeira/sage/README.md

-I don't think you would want to see this.
+be warned, you don't have to look at this